Specialist R&D Tax & Grant Funding Advisors

 Halo Business Angel Network (HBAN)

 The Halo Business Angel Network is an umbrella group that works to support all early-stage entrepreneurs throughout the whole of Ireland.
-It also acts to boost the number of angel investors that choose to invest in early stage businesses.
+It is a platform that connects individual angels and syndicates to startups across the island of Ireland.

 High Potential Start-Up Feasibility Study Grant